janbodnar/Python-Skolenie/data_types.md

 ```

 The `add` method adds an item to the set.
 The `remove` method removes an item from a set.
 The `clear` method removes all items from the set.
-The set1 is superset of set2 if every
+A set is a superset of another if it contains
-element in set2 is also in set1.
-The set1 is a subset of set2 if every element in set1 is also in set2.
+every element of the other set.
+A set is a subset of another if all its elements are contained in the other set.

 ```
 $ ./sets2.py